-BSH's CR Assessment is positioned at Aa1(cr)/P-1(cr)
+BSH's CR Assessment is Aa1(cr)/P-1(cr)

-BSH's Aa1(cr) CR Assessment is positioned four notches above the a2 Adjusted BCA, three notches of which are based on the buffer against default provided to the senior obligations represented by the CR Assessment by more subordinated instruments, primarily senior unsecured debt.
-To determine the CR Assessment, we focus purely on subordination, taking no account of the volume of the instrument class.
+BSH's Aa1(cr) CR Assessment is four notches above the a2 Adjusted BCA, three notches of which are based on the buffer against default provided to the senior obligations represented by the CR Assessment by more subordinated instruments, primarily senior unsecured debt.
+Because the CR Assessment captures the probability of default on certain senior operational obligations, rather than expected loss, we focus purely on subordination and take no account of the volume of the instrument class.